Real estate is the most tax-advantaged asset class most people never use.

 5. 1031 exchanges

 The structure has defined timelines.
-You have 45 days to identify a replacement property and 180 days to close.
+You have 45 days from the sale closing to identify a replacement property in writing.
+You have 180 days to close on the replacement.
+Both deadlines are firm.
+Missing either forfeits the tax deferral entirely.

 The impact compounds over time.
-Gains are rolled forward into larger assets without being reduced by taxes at each step.
-Investors can reposition capital, improve portfolio quality, and maintain momentum without resetting their tax basis.
+Gains roll forward into larger assets without being reduced by taxes at each step.
+Investors can reposition capital, move to higher-performing markets, and upgrade portfolio quality without resetting their tax basis.

 Passive activity loss rules

 Rental income is classified as passive by the IRS.
-Losses are generally limited to offsetting passive income.
+Losses are generally limited to offsetting income from other passive sources.

 When to get a CPA